dataspects/mediawiki-extensions-Dataspects/README.md

 $wgDataspectsSearchSourcesForAuthenticated = [];
 $wgDataspectsSearchMediaWikiIDPrefix = "dscan"; # together with the page ID, this represents the index doc id

-# This will direct full text searches to dataspects Search
+# This will direct full text searches to dataspects
 $wgDisableTextSearch = true;
 $wgSearchForwardUrl = "/wiki/Special:DataspectsSearch?q=$1";
 ```